CaptainAxolotl/additional-origins/README.md

 	+   Prime: Press 'G' to prime yourself and explode after 3 seconds.
 	+   Blast Resistance: You are resistant to blast damage.
 	-   Volatile: You explode when set on fire.
+	+   True Creeper: Creepers are passive towards you.

 # Modified Origins from the Origins Mod: